Geert Wilders: Australia

 In 2012, Wilders was invited by the Q Society of Australia to visit Australia.
 In August 2012 he applied for a visa to give two speeches in October 2012.
 His staff and police protection officers were granted visas within three days, but Wilders was not.
 On 2 October 2012 Immigration Minister Chris Bowen, while stating that Wilders' views were offensive, stated that he would not block the visa application.
 Bowen stated: I have decided not to intervene to deny him a visa because I believe that our democracy is strong enough, our multiculturalism robust enough and our commitment to freedom of speech entrenched enough that our society can withstand the visit of a fringe commentator from the other side of the world.

 On the same day, the Q Society put out a press release criticizing the delays in issuing a visa, saying that Chris Bowen's announcement was "too little, too late" and announcing that Wilders' visit would be pushed back to February 2013 as there were still no visa documents available.

+In 2015, Wilders was a keynote speaker at the foundation of the Australian Liberty Alliance party in Perth.